katieamazing/rc_misc/2017-04-24-Python-Sparklies.md

 **2. sets**

 I had done many practice problems that could have gone better with [sets](https://docs.python.org/3/library/stdtypes.html#set) before I learned about this Python data structure.
-Sets are data structures that contain unique values.
-They are also super fast at that checking for membership thing above.
+Sets are nonsequence data structures that contain unordered unique values.
+They are also super fast at checking for membership.
 I'll come back to that in a moment after we take a look at a simple set example:

 TODO fix this a lot (add a list comp, add join), consider moving whole example later in list
 {% highlight python %}